 Not all areas are covered by a city police force.
-For example, there are areas across California, from areas outside Los Angeles to the Inland Empire, that are unincorporated and outside local government control.
-If you are involved in a collision in an unincorporated area, you should still call the police and ask for guidance.
+For example, the California city of Hemet is unincorporated.
+This means that no police department has jurisdiction over the area.
+If you are involved in a collision in an unincorporated area, you should ask to be put through to the California Highway Patrol instead.